dongzhang84/Study_Notes/Statistical_Review.md

 ### 5.2) Assumptions of Linear Regression

-Linear regression is an analysis that assesses whether one or more predictor variables explain the dependent (criterion) variable.
-The regression has five key assumptions:

-- Linear relationship
-- Multivariate normality
-- No or little multicollinearity
-- No auto-correlation
-- Homoscedasticity

 **Linear relationship:** There exists a linear relationship between the independent variable, x, and the